stevesea/argocd-helm-app-of-apps-example/README.md

 [ArgoCD](https://github.com/argoproj/argo-cd) is a GitOps tool for Continuous Deployment.
 ArgoCD will compare the Kubernetes manifests in a git repository to the manifests it reads in your Kubernetes cluster, can synchronize those manifests from git into Kubernetes, and helps you monitor the state of your services in Kubernetes.

-ArgoCD can deploy your Kubernetes manifests using any of the current popular methods -- Helm, Kustomize, ksonnet, jsonnet, or simple k8s manifests.
+ArgoCD can deploy your Kubernetes manifests using any of the usual methods -- Helm, Kustomize, ksonnet, jsonnet, or simple k8s manifests.
 I really like this aspect of ArgoCD.
 It gives you the freedom to use whichever tool is right for the job at hand -- for simple things, just use manifests; to reduce boilerplate, use kustomize; for tasks that require the complexity of templates (e.g. loops, if/else, lots of params), use helm or jsonnet.

 ArgoCD is mostly stateless, you define the desired configuration of your cluster through Kubernetes manifests -- [ConfigMaps, Secrets, and a couple Custom Resource Definitions (CRDs)](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/).